Stanleyhoo1/Tennis-Technique/README.md

 2. **Output**:
    - The model will return the path of the output video file, which is the original video with the predicted swing path overlayed on the player, showing the suggested optimal swing.
 The output video file will be in the results folder that you created in the Tennis-Technique folder
+   - You can see an example output video file in the results folder

 ---